ThatOneSoftwareDev/Module-Eight-SNHU-Sprint-Retrospective/README.md

 # Module-Eight-SNHU-Sprint-Retrospective
-THis is a project for my SNHU FInal
+This is a project for my SNHU FInal